icecube/icetray-public/cmake/resources/docs/i3test.rst

       A predicate is simply an expression that evaluates to true or false.
-Comparisons of two numbers, e.g. numhits>50 or pinkness=4, a call of a function that returns bool or something convertable to bool, e.g. ``hits_are_ok();``, and evaluation of pointers for nullness are all predicates.
+Comparisons of two numbers, e.g. numhits>50 or pinkness=4, a call of a function that returns bool or something convertible to bool, e.g. ``hits_are_ok();``, and evaluation of pointers for nullness are all predicates.